 This will keep them accountable.
 When you begin to pick up their slack, then they begin to feel like they don’t have to worry about leaving their chores undone.
 This can breed bad habits that affect your relationship down the line.

 Remember to check in with each other kindly.
 If a chore isn’t done, start with a warm reminder or acknowledgment of their stressful schedule.
-When you’ve had a long day, the last thing you want is for your partner to criticize your laundry-folding skills, after all.
+When you’ve had a long day, the last thing you want is for your partner to criticize your laundry-folding skills.

 You can find a balance between being militant and being a pushover — either extreme is sure to breed resentment.
 Keeping it kind, instead of questioning them with your guns blazing, opens a path of communication instead of creating strife and defensiveness.